How to Get a Secured Credit Card

 At Experian, one of our priorities is consumer credit and finance education.
 This post may contain links and references to one or more of our partners, but we provide an objective view to help you make the best decisions.
 For more information, see our Editorial Policy.

 If you have a low credit score or limited credit history, getting approved for a secured credit card can be easier than getting a traditional credit card.
 Unlike a traditional credit card, however, secured cards require an upfront security deposit.
-Here's what you need to know before getting a secured credit card.
+Here's more on how secured credit cards work and the steps you can take to apply for one.

 Who Qualifies for a Secured Credit Card?

-Depending on the card, you may be able to get approved with a low credit score or no credit history at all.
+Depending on the card, you may be able to get approved for a secured credit card with a low credit score or no credit history at all.
 Some card issuers may be willing to work with you even if you have a bankruptcy on your credit report—though it typically needs to be discharged first.

-Keep in mind, though, that the deposit is typically $200 or more.
+Keep in mind that the typical deposit is $200 or more.
 If you can afford to cover the upfront security deposit, a secured card could be a good option to get started building—or rebuilding—your credit.

 5 Steps to Get a Secured Credit Card